 Alternatively, if you have physical access to the Datto, connect a monitor, keyboard, and mouse.

-- Once connected to the device, open a Terminal session.
+- Once connected to the device, open a Terminal session by pressing CTRL+ALT+F2.
 Once logged in, enter the command:

 - You will be prompted for a password.
 This password is located on the Partner Portal on the Device Status > Advanced tab.

 On the Status 2.0 page, you can find the backup-admin password by clicking on the appliance's name.
 The password is listed under the Device Info heading.

 - Once logged in as backup-admin, enter the command

 - Once there, the screen should look similar to the example below: